bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 ```

 By adding the `initramfs-cryptsetup` dependency to the `DEPENDS` variable, we ensure that the initramfs image is built before the `boot.img` is created.
 The `do_compile[depends]` line ensures that the initramfs image is installed to the bootfiles directory before creating the `boot.img`.
-With these modifications and together with the modificaiton of the `RPI_EXTRA_CONFIG` variable, the initramfs will be included in the `boot.img` and loaded by the bootloader during the boot process.
+With these modifications and together with the modifications of the `RPI_EXTRA_CONFIG` variable, the initramfs will be included in the `boot.img` and loaded by the bootloader during the boot process.
 At this point we have everything in place to handle the unlocking of the LUKS-encrypted root filesystem during boot, except the logic to actually unlock the file systems.

 ### Init script for unlocking LUKS-encrypted root filesystem